Macro Reference

 Possible values:

-- valued — the event is monetized, the publisher is paid
+• valued — the event is monetized, and the publisher will be paid

-Use this to control reward distribution or filter postback events in your backend.
+Use this macro to control reward logic or discard unpaid events in your backend.

 A decimal value representing approximate revenue in USD.

-- Comes from real bidding data (CPM, CPC)
+• Comes from real-time bid data (CPM, CPC)

 Example Postback URL #